 Other assets primarily consist of capitalized legal costs relating to patent applications.
 The Company amortizes these costs over the lesser of the legal life or estimated useful life of the patent from the date of grant of the applicable patent.
 The typical life is twenty years.
-As of December 31, 2018 and 2017, the Company had capitalized legal costs relating to outstanding patent applications of \$737 thousand and \$711 thousand, respectively.
-Amortization expense was \$38 thousand, \$37 thousand, and \$36 thousand in 2018, 2017 and 2016, respectively.
+As of December 31, 2019, the Company had capitalized legal costs relating to patent applications of \$1,005 thousand with accumulated amortization of \$265 thousand, for a net balance of \$740 thousand.
+As of December 31, 2018, the Company had capitalized legal costs relating to patent applications of \$962 thousand with accumulated amortization of \$225 thousand, for a net balance of \$737 thousand.
+Amortization expense was \$40 thousand, \$38 thousand, and \$37 thousand in 2019, 2018 and 2017, respectively.
 The amount of amortization related to patent applications is expected to remain below \$50 thousand per year for the next five years.